 This dish may take a bit of time to prepare but feeds many.
 Enchiladas in Red Sauce are an excellent choice if you are called on to make a main for the potluck.
 If your household is just two people like mine, then you have leftovers.
 These leftovers can be packaged up, labeled, and placed in the freezer for when you don’t want to cook!

-I like to serve enchiladas with choices of toppings.
+I serve enchiladas with choices of toppings.
 Chopped green onions, cilantro, sliced radishes, crema (or sour cream) allow each person to individualize their plate.
 A large green salad makes a tasty side dish.

 Ground Beef & Cheese Enchiladas in Red Sauce